bespoken/circle-deploy/README.md

 * AWS_DEFAULT_REGION - defaults to `us-east-1` if not set

 # How It Works
+This tool creates or updates a Fargate service, along with the pieces that it needs (ALB, HealthCheck, etc.).

+It assumes that an image has been pushed to Docker Hub - it takes the image name and creates a Fargate service around it.

 For new services, the script will:
 1) Register a task definition
 2) Create an ALB target group, with health check